guptabhaskar/TwoPassAssembler/README.md

 4. No literals are to be handled.
 5. Only the opcodes given should be used.
 All these opcodes are pre-added as a dictionary in the program and are not read from a separate file.
 6. Label cannot be an opcode and vice-versa.
-7. Symbol cannot be an opcode and vice-versa.
+7. Variable cannot be an opcode and vice-versa.
-8. Label cannot be a symbol and vice-versa.
+8. Label cannot be a variable and vice-versa.
-9. Symbol should only be defined once.
+9. Variable should only be defined once.
 10. Number of instructions should not exceed 256 or else it will give an error.

 ### Opcode Table